 The United States of America and the Netherlands share a long history, spanning more than 400 years.
-The (im-)material traces of this shared past can be referred to as “shared cultural heritage”.
+The (in-)tangible traces of this shared past can be referred to as “shared cultural heritage”.
 The Netherlands is planning to create more awareness about Dutch-American shared cultural heritage, as written in the International Cultural Policy Framework 2017-2020.
 In the past, the Shared Cultural Heritage Program of the Netherlands and the United States established sustainable collaborations with institutes concerned with the legacy of the New Netherland colony.
 Relatively little research has been done on the Midwest area, hence the aim of this blog will be to show what opportunities the Midwest has to offer.

 The blog post will start by creating some context about the history of Dutch settlers in the mid-19th century.
 After that, each heritage institute will be elaborated on in one or two sentences, categorised per city (Holland, MI; Grand Rapids, MI; and others).
 You can click on the mapping below to get a sense of where the institutes are located in and around Michigan.